Abstr4/TodoSeUsaNet7/README.md

     dotnet run
     ```

-6. Restore, build and run from your IDE (I use Visual Studio IDE)
+6. **Restore, build and run from your IDE**

+  I use Visual Studio IDE, use whatever IDE you're using.

 # The Site

 ## Accounts Page